abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

 Ubuntu host setup
 -------------------------

-The Ubuntu host computer must be set up to install the required software tools and configure them for use.
+Install and configure the required software tools on the Ubuntu host computer.

 1. Install the following packages: